-The fourth year of operation of the LPB was focussed on its statutory responsibilities with a core agenda of key governance themes around the fund's legal compliance, risk management and benchmarking.
+It has also focussed on its statutory responsibilities with a core agenda of key governance themes around the fund's legal compliance, risk management and benchmarking.
+During this period the members of the LPB have also continued to develop their knowledge and understanding of the LGPS and TPR requirements as required by law.